Synods and Councils

 - Applications from parishes for grants and loans

-Membership: Vice Chair of the DBF (Bruce Beacham), Chair of the DBF (Giles Frampton), Clerical Vice Chair of the DBF (The Rt.
-Revd Dame Sarah Mullally), the four Archdeacons, four elected deanery treasurers (Paul Cooper, Vivian Eddy, Clare Born, vacancy), BDC appointments (Bob Mills, Jan Keliher).
-Also in attendance the diocesan secretary, property services manager (Graham Davies), diocesan accountant (Neil Williams), mission resources adviser (Katie Stevenson).
+Membership: Vice Chair of the DBF (Bob Mills), Chair of the DBF (Giles Frampton), Clerical Vice Chair of the DBF (Mike Williams), the four Archdeacons, four elected deanery treasurers (Paul Cooper, Vivian Eddy, Clare Born, Mike Jefferies), BDC appointments (Jan Keliher).
+Also in attendance the diocesan secretary (Stephen Hancock), property services manager (Graham Davies), diocesan accountant (Neil Williams), mission resources adviser (Brigit Kiyaga).

 Exeter Diocesan Board of Finance